 Bearing those numbers in mind, I can tell you that most men feel better in the mid to low range of the above figures – calmer, improved mental focus, higher libido and stronger erections.
 Paradoxically, more isn’t always better when it comes to TRT.
 I wrote a blog on the subject ‘Chasing Numbers’.
 In order to feel fit and healthy, you need to address the cornerstones of health – lifestyle, nutrition and exercise.
 TRT will allow you to take that step forwards, but it won’t take it for you.

-The other TRT related tests that Medichecks offer should be recommended by your prescribing clinician, dependent on what they are wanting to measure.
+Any other TRT related tests should be recommended by your prescribing clinician, dependent on what they are wanting to measure.
 There’s no need to always be checking every parameter, i.e. when a protocol change is simply designed to lower E2.

 I hope from reading this blog it’s clear why we should adopt a holistic approach to health, considering both the symptoms and the signs, and how important it is to contextualise these things.
 As a patient, it’s very difficult to be objective, it’s very easy to be reactionary.
 You should discuss all abnormal results with your doctor.
 Don’t shoulder all the responsibility, work with an experienced clinician who has your best interests at heart.
 That way, you can maintain autonomy at the same time as relinquishing some control so that you can concentrate on living.